michel4j/django-reportcraft/docs/source/usage.rst

   `size` keyword argument.
 - `Hours`: Calculate the total hours from a Duration.
 A duration is a difference between two DateTime fields.
 - `Minutes`: Calculate the total minutes from a Duration.
-- `DisplayName`: Return the display name of model field that contains choices.
-The first argument of the function should be a literal string representing the model to use and the second parameter should be the field identifier.

 For date based fields, you can use subfields to extract parts of the date.
 For example, instead of using a function to extract the year from a date field like `ExtractYear(Date)` in the expression.
 It is valid and much easier to use